Home / Coffee Knowledge / Differences Timemore Slim Plus vs. Timemore C2

 Differences Timemore Slim Plus vs. Timemore C2

-Timemore offers several excellent hand grinders, including the Slim Plus from the Chestnut Slim series and the C2 from the Chestnut C/C2 series.
-While they are very similar, there are some differences, which we'll highlight in this blog post.
+Timemore offers various excellent hand grinders, including the Slim Plus from the Chestnut Slim series and the C2 from the Chestnut C/C2 series.
+The similarities are significant, yet there are some differences, which we will highlight in this blog post.

-After conducting a comprehensive comparison test of 14 hand coffee grinders, we've added both grinders to our range.
-Simply because we think they're really good.
-You can find them in both our German and Swiss shops .
+After the extensive comparison test of 14 coffee hand grinders, we added both grinders to our product range.
+Simply because we think they are really good.
+You can find them in both our German and our Swiss shop.

 Which Timemore hand grinder is right for me?

-You're considering buying a hand grinder and have come across Timemore grinders.
+You're about to buy a hand grinder and have come across Timemore's grinders.
 Why does the Slim Plus cost about €35 more than the C2?
 Is this price difference justified?
 And if so, why?
-Or does the Slim Plus simply look a bit more stylish?
+Or does the Slim Plus simply look a bit nicer?

-We've repeatedly received questions about the exact differences between these two grinders.
-We'll explore this question in this blog.
-In addition to the Slim Plus, we've taken a look at the white C2 and the anthracite/black C2.
+We have repeatedly received questions about the exact differences between these two grinders.
+We will explore this question in this blog post.
+In addition to the Slim Plus, we have looked at the white C2 and the anthracite/black C2 for this purpose.

-At 17.5 cm tall, the Slim Plus is larger than the C2, which measures just 15 cm.
-The body, with a diameter of just 4.4 cm, is significantly slimmer than the C2's 5.1 cm.
-Another difference in the external appearance is the feel.
+At 17.5cm, the Slim Plus is taller than the C2, which measures only 15cm.
+Its body, with a diameter of only 4.4cm, is significantly slimmer than the C2's at 5.1cm.
+Another difference in external appearance is the feel.
 Interestingly, the two C2 models also differ from each other.
-The white C2 grinder features a smooth, sleek surface in a color that's more off-white than pure white.
+The white C2 grinder comes with a smooth, plain surface in a color that can be described more as off-white than pure white.

-The C2 in anthracite/black, which is actually more anthracite/dark grey in colour but is simply described as 'black' by Timemore, has a clearly noticeable 'ridged' square pattern on the outside.
+The C2 in anthracite/black, which is actually more anthracite/dark grey in color but simply described as 'black' by Timemore, has a distinctly tactile 'ribbed' square pattern on the outside.

 timemore slim plus

-The Slim Plus features a significantly finer pattern than the dark C2.
-This pattern is also clearly noticeable and feels comfortable in the hand.
-The most important thing about the ridge: the Timemore C2 doesn't rotate during grinding, but instead creates resistance through the pattern.
+The Slim Plus comes with a much finer pattern than the dark C2.
+This pattern is also very tactile and comfortable to hold.
+The most important thing about the ribbing: the Timemore C2 does not rotate while grinding, but builds up resistance due to the pattern.

-Another external difference we notice is the handle of the grinders.
+Another difference in external appearance is evident when we look at the handle of the grinders.
 The handle of both C2 models is made of plastic.
-The Slim Plus's handle is made of wood and is also removable.
-It's held in place by a magnet.
-This makes it even easier to disassemble the grinder and store it for travel, for example.
+With the Slim Plus, the handle is made of wood and can also be removed.
+It is held by a magnet.
+This allows the grinder to be disassembled even better overall and, for example, stored for travel.

 Accessories and packaging.
 Are there any differences here?

-The C2 models come in a foldable box.
-The Slim Plus packaging feels a bit more premium and is comparable to a box you'd find in smartphones.
+The C2 models are delivered in a hinged package.
+The Slim Plus packaging looks a bit more premium and is comparable to a box known from the smartphone sector.

-There are no significant differences in the features.
-All grinders come with an English-Chinese instruction manual.
-(Tip: If you think you're reading a purely Chinese manual, just look at the back.)
-A nice black cloth bag is also included, making it ideal for travel.
+There are no significant differences in features.
+All grinders come with an English-Chinese user manual (tip: if you think you have a purely Chinese manual, just check the back).
+In addition, a nice black fabric bag is included, which is good for travel.
 A brush for cleaning the grinder is also included.

 The interior of the Timemore C2 and the Timemore Slim Plus

-Now things get exciting.
-There are significant differences between the C2 and the Slim Plus on the inside.
+Now it gets exciting.
+Internally, there are significant differences between the C2 and the Slim Plus.

 1. Construction